 4. I won't be able to join the program until after it starts.
 Can I still join the training?

-If you have to miss the first few weeks, you will need to make sure you get your mileage completed on your own.
-Within three weeks of the program beginning, we cannot allow anyone to join who would not be ready for the mileage we have worked up to.
+If you must miss the first few weeks, you will need to make sure you get your mileage completed on your own.
 Our goal is to get you trained safely so you are injury free and ready to rock on race day.

 5. How long is the training program and when and where do they meet?

-The spring full and half marathon groups begin Saturday, January 14, 2017.
-They will start their workouts on Saturdays at 7 a.m. at various locations including Fleet Feet Brentwood, Fleet Feet Green Hills, Cool Springs and parts of the race course.
+The spring full and half marathon groups begin Saturday, January 12, 2019.
+The marathon group with start their workout at 6:30am and the half marathon will start at 7am at various locations including Fleet Feet Brentwood, Fleet Feet Green Hills, Cool Springs, Nissan Stadium and parts of the race course.

-6. What if I have to miss a Saturday group run or two because of my personal schedule, will I fall far behind?
+6. What if I must miss a Saturday group run or two because of my personal schedule, will I fall far behind?

 Missing runs and walks is part of training and part of life.
 You will have the complete schedule which will tell you what mileage to run each week.
-Ideally, you should do your best to make training a priority.
-Should an injury, illness or unforeseen circumstance cause you to miss more than ten days of running/walking, contact a coach to help get your training back on track safely.
+Ideally, you should do your best to make training a priority, but we understand that life can get in the way, and sometimes training runs will take a back seat to other things.

 7. What should I do if something starts to hurt or I get injured during training?